adamhoff/teach-yo-self/README.md

 $ cd block_eater
 ```

 Inside the "block_eater" directory, create two directories.
-One called "lib" and the other "asset" and open up the app in atom.
+One named "lib" and the other "asset" and open up the app in atom.

 ```bash
 $ mkdir lib